 According to an old saying, an ounce of prevention is worth a pound of cure — and we wholeheartedly agree with that sentiment.
 That is why we offer wide array of preventive dentistry services, all of which are designed to help you protect your oral health and keep it in good shape for many years to come.
-Below, you will learn more about the treatments and therapies we use to help our patients’ teeth and gums thrive.
+Below, you will learn more about the treatments and therapies we use to provide preventive dentistry in Watertown, MA and help our patients’ teeth and gums thrive.

 The standard recommendation from the American Dental Association is that everyone should visit their dentist at least twice a year for a checkup and cleaning.
 At these routine appointments, we perform a thorough examination of the teeth and gums and look for any signs of developing oral health problems, such as cavities or periodontal disease.
 We also provide you with personal suggestions on how to care for your teeth between dental visits.
 Additionally, these appointments include a refreshing cleaning by one of our talented hygienists.

 Dental sealants are thin plastic coatings that we apply to the chewing surfaces of molars and premolars.
 Their purpose is to serve as a barrier between the teeth and any bacteria or food particles that might otherwise get stuck in their grooves and cause cavities.
 We usually recommend that children receive sealants soon after their permanent teeth erupt.
 Some adults may also benefit from this simple, quick, and painless procedure.